{content}

 The briefing is stage 1 of the support that we offer.
 It outlines the statutory requirements that a childminder has to meet as well as explaining the Ofsted registration process.

-You will need to register with Ofsted if you wish to:
+You will need to register with Ofsted (or a childminding agency) if you wish to:

-The briefing will help you to make an informed decision as to whether providing home based childcare is for you.
-Sessions are held throughout the year and future dates are promoted on our page and .
+The briefing will help you to make an informed decision as to whether providing early years education and childcare either from your home or an approved non-domestic premises, is for you.
+Sessions are held throughout the year and future dates are promoted on our council Facebook page and Early Years training Twitter page.

-Following the briefing session (if you decide you wish to become a professional childminder working with children aged birth to five years) you are required to undertake initial training in the Early Years Foundation Stage (EYFS).
-The full “introduction to working within the EYFS” course provides this training and support (please see details below).
+Following the briefing session (if you decide you wish to become a professional Ofsted registered childminder working with children aged birth to five years) we offer initial training in the Early Years Foundation Stage (EYFS).
+The full “introduction to working within the EYFS” course provides this training and support.
+In addition this training offered by North Lincolnshire Council also meets the requirements for the Childcare Registers, for those potential childminders wishing to provide before and after school care for children in year one and above.

 Further information